liferay/liferay-docs/discover/portal/articles/03-advanced-web-content-management/09-creating-teams-for-advanced-site-membership-management.markdown

 For instance, if your site has Message Boards, you might want to enable a subset of the site's members to moderate the categories and threads, and perhaps to ban abusive/offensive posters.
-To do this, you could create a Site Team named *Web Moderators*, define the team's permissions on the Message Boards portlet, and assign the desired site members to the team.
+To do this, you could create a Site Team named *Message Board Moderators*, define the team's permissions on the Message Boards portlet, and assign the desired site members to the team.

 The permissions assigned to a Site Team only apply to that site.
-Knowing that a team's permissions don't impact other sites, the site administrator can concentrate on defining and applying permissions to his site's teams.
+Knowing that a team's permissions don't impact other sites, site administrators can concentrate on defining and applying permissions to their sites' teams.

 +$$$